Musical Aptitude Test

 Please remember that you must also submit a common application form for a secondary school place to your local authority.

-Parents were notified of the test results on the evening of Friday 22nd October, and twelve musical scholarship places will be offered at the beginning of March 2022 at the same time as all other offers of secondary school places.
+Parents will be notified of the test results on the evening of Friday 21st October, and twelve musical scholarship places will be offered at the beginning of March 2023 at the same time as all other offers of secondary school places.

 After the test day, all musical aptitude applicants are ranked, and this is passed on to the Pan-London Admissions Board.
 Starting with the highest ranked applicant, the school will offer a place to the top twelve applicants (provided the West London Free School is either first on their Common Application Form or above any of the other schools at which they are eligible for a place).